 In some areas, the basis of property-tax assessments is the same as the basis for determining fair market value: The assessor looks for homes like yours that sold recently, and uses the average sale price to set your home's value.
 The property-tax value is different from the actual value, though.
 In Denver, for instance, assessed value is 29 percent of market value: If your house is worth $100,000, the value for property taxes is $29,000.
 In other areas, such as California, property-tax assessment values begin with your purchase price, and typically increase about 2 percent annually, regardless of the actual value of your home.

 If your county sets your home's taxable value at 50 percent of the market value, that doesn't mean multiplying by two will give you a good asking price.
 Colorado, for example, only schedules assessments every two years; a two-year-old or even one-year-old assessment is not a good guide to the current market.
-Florida assesses homes every year, but taxable values can't rise more than 3 percent year to year, even if the market value rockets upwards.
+Other states schedule assessments less frequently, or the assessments are up to the municipality.
+In New Jersey, for example, there are towns that have not conducted property tax assessments in decades.

 Fair Market Value